 What is DCP?

 DCP stands for Database Change Protocol between Couchbase nodes such are replicas or views, or to external clients such as XDCR or FTS.
 It follows a producer/consumer model and provide high throughput and low latency.
 Data is streamed per vbucket.
-It is described here and there is a deep dive video here.
+It is described here.

 Of particular interest in the sequence number.
 The sequence number is a monotonically increasing number associated with mutations on a vbucket and is used to keep the producer and consumer in sync.

 A Couchbase rollback occurs when a client connects to a producer with a sequence number greater than what the producer has, or to put it another way the client has newer mutations but as these are not the “truth” it must rollback or undo some mutations to align with the new truth.

 This is not usual but does happen and for the purposes of data integrity it is important that it is handled correctly.

 In a live environment this could happen in the following scenarios: